Rob Daniel, DVM, DACVIM (Neurology)

 Veterinary Emergency Clinic and Referral Centre, Toronto, Ontario, Veterinary Medical and Surgical Internship, 2011

-Diplomate, American College of Veterinary Internal Medicine (Veterinary Neurology), 2014
+Diplomate, American College of Veterinary Internal Medicine (Neurology), 2014

 Allen Sisson, DVM, MS, DACVIM (Neurology)